Loop Grassmannians of quivers and affine quantum groups

 This paper is related to the work of Z. Dong \cite{D18} that studies the relation between the Mirkovi\'c-Vilonen cycles in loop Grassmannians and the quiver Grassmannian of representations of the preprojective algebra (see \ref{Fixed points in MV cycles}).

-\sss{ Contents } In section \ref{Recollections on cohomology theories} we recall the method of cohomology theories.
-Section \ref{Loop Grassmannians and local spaces} covers relevant aspects of classical loop Grassmannians and how to rebuild these in a ``homological'' way\ie by turning the notion of locality into a construction.
+\sss{ Contents } In section \ref{Recollections on cohomology theories} we recall the method of generalized cohomology theories.
+Section \ref{Loop Grassmannians and local spaces} covers relevant aspects of classical loop Grassmannians and how to rebuild and generalize these in a ``homological'' way\ie by turning the notion of locality into a construction.
 In section \ref{Local line bundles from quivers} we find a realization of these ideas in the setting of quivers by constructing local line bundles on configuration spaces from representations of quivers.
 Finally, in section \ref{Loop Grassmannians GG P DD(Q,A) and quantum locality} we get quantum generalization of the notion of local line bundles and of the corresponding loop Grassmannians using dilations on the cotangent bundle of moduli of extensions of representations of a quiver.

 Appendix \ref{Drinfeld's theory of classifying pairs} completes the description of Cartan fixed points in intersections of closures of semi-infinite orbits in loop Grassmannians (proposition \ref{The T-fixed points}).
-This is here used as a motivation for the construction $\GG(Q,A)$.
+This observation was the starting point for our generalization $\GG(Q,A)$ of loop Grassmannians $\GG(G)$.
 Appendix \ref{Comparison with the Thom line bundles in cite{YZell}} compares computations of Thom line bundles of convolution diagrams in \ref{The A-Cohomology of the extension diagram} and in \cite{YZell}.

-{\em Acknowledgments.} The work of I.M. was partially supported by an NSF grant.
-He also thanks Zhijie Dong for long term discussions on the material that entered this work.
+{\em Acknowledgments.} I.M. thanks Zhijie Dong for long term discussions on the material that entered this work.
+We thank Misha Finkelberg for pointing out errors in earlier versions.
+His advice and his insistence have lead to a much better paper.
 A part of the writing was done at the conference at IST (Vienna) attended by all coauthors.
 We therefore thank the organizers of the conference and the support of ERC Advanced Grant Arithmetic and Physics of Higgs moduli spaces No. 320593.
+The work of I.M. was partially supported by NSF grants.

 \se{ Recollections on cohomology theories } \lab{Recollections on cohomology theories}